 - My World Vision

 Despite a recent surplus of maize, Malawians still struggle with food insecurity.
 The chronic food crisis is a major cause of malnutrition and has increased the risk of diseases.
-The World Food Programme estimates that almost half of the children under age 5 suffer from chronic malnourishment.
+The World Food Program estimates that almost half of the children under age 5 suffers from chronic malnourishment.

 Malawi is one of the least developed countries in the world, with over half of Malawians living below the poverty line.

 Almost three-quarters of secondary school-age children are either working or staying home to care for their families instead of receiving an education.

 The HIV and AIDS pandemic continues to grow, killing tens of thousands of Malawians each year.
 The HIV prevalence rate is more than 11 percent; over 900,000 people in the country are living with the disease.
 More than 550,000 children have lost one or both of their parents to HIV and AIDS.

 Explore areas where you can help us build a better world for children.